Like a Dragon: Infinite Wealth

-Like a Dragon: Infinite Wealth (Note: Known in Japan as Ryū ga Gotoku 8 (龍が如く8)) is a 2024 role-playing video game developed by Ryu Ga Gotoku Studio and published by Sega.
-The ninth main installment in the Like a Dragon series, Infinite Wealth centers around Ichiban Kasuga, the protagonist of Yakuza: Like a Dragon (2020), and Kazuma Kiryu, the previous main protagonist of the series, as they try to find Kasuga's mother in Hawaii.
+is a 2024 role-playing video game developed by Ryu Ga Gotoku Studio and published by Sega.
+The ninth main installment in the Like a Dragon series, Infinite Wealth centers around Ichiban Kasuga, the protagonist of Yakuza: Like a Dragon (2020), and Kazuma Kiryu, the previous main protagonist of the series, as both of them are trying to find Kasuga's mother in Hawaii.
 It is the first game in the series to have settings outside Japan, allowing the player to explore areas of both the United States and Japan at different points in the game.

 Like a Dragon: Infinite Wealth was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on January 26, 2024.
 It received positive reviews from critics.
 The game was followed by a spin-off, Like a Dragon: Pirate Yakuza in Hawaii, in 2025.

 Gameplay

 In Like a Dragon: Infinite Wealth, players control Ichiban Kasuga and Kazuma Kiryu, and their respective party members, as they explore the Isezaki Ijincho district of Yokohama, and Honolulu City in Hawaii.
 The Kamurochō district, a primary location from previous Like a Dragon titles, is featured as a third location.
-Similar to Yakuza: Like a Dragon, the game has a turn-based combat system for all playable characters.
+Similar to Yakuza: Like a Dragon, the game also has turn-based combat system for all playable characters.

-The combat system, called the "Live Command RPG" Battle System, is similar to the previous entry, being turn-based combat, requiring the player to select actions for up to four party members on their respective turns in order to attack.
-Unlike Yakuza: Like a Dragon, however, playable characters now possesses a ring denoting their area of movement, allowing the player to freely move them within the ring during their turn.
-The positioning of characters influences combat in various ways: attacking near an enemy or from behind deals additional damage, objects in near the character can be used in attacks, enemies can be knocked into other foes, attacking an enemy near a party member can cause them to add an additional attack.
-Character Skills are show their area of effect, range, and direction.
+The combat system, called the "Live Command RPG" Battle System, is similar to the previous entry, being turn-based combat, requiring the player to select actions for up to four party members on their respective turns in order to attack or defend.
+Unlike Yakuza: Like a Dragon, however, playable characters now possess a ring denoting their area of movement, allowing the player to freely move them within the ring during their turn.
+The positioning of characters influences combat in various ways: attacking near an enemy or from behind deals additional damage, objects near the character can be used in attacks, enemies can be knocked into other foes, attacking an enemy near a party member can cause them to add an additional attack.
+Character Skills show their area of effect, range, and direction.
 Hype Meter is added as a resource for all party members excluding Kasuga, that allows them to use team-up attacks with Kasuga in combat.
 Kasuga can perform an "Ultimate Tag Team" skill that uses all available party members' Hype Meters for larger damage.
 The game adds the ability to instantly defeat weaker enemies in the overworld, with reduced rewards.
 Returning from Yakuza: Like a Dragon, the Poundmates mechanic allows the player to summon non-player characters as supporting party members during fights in exchange for money, which allows them to act in combat without the player's input.